Coober Pedy Antique Gem Opal Bracelet

 Synthetic Opal has numerous sub-grains that produce a distinctive "snakeskin" pattern.

 Synthetic Opal has a more ordered pattern of colors (generally).
-The reason is because artificial Opal does not duplicate the complexity and intricate pattern of Natural Forming Opal.
+The reason is that artificial Opal does not duplicate the complexity and intricate pattern of Natural Forming Gem Opal.

 "Aurora Australis" Image Courtesy: http://www.cooberpedy.sa.gov.au